lenilsonjr/Blog/content/minimalism.md

 Template: post
 ---

-Around 30 days ago I left my job in Recife with the goal to bootstrap a digital product while living off my savings and/or freelance jobs.
+Around 30 days ago I left my job in Recife with the goal of bootstrapping a digital product while living off my savings and/or freelance jobs.

 With this goal also came the desire (and the opportunity) to put into practice something I said I was gonna do a long time ago: minimalism.